Why B2B Marketing Doesn’t Have to Be Boring

 Some effective formats:

-This is exactly the kind of trust building, decision supporting content strategy we develop for B2B clients at SQ, tailored to the rhythm and reality of long purchase journeys.
-That’s why we often recommend calculators or spec comparison tools.
-They shorten research time and make procurement look good in front of their teams.
+This is exactly the type of trust-building and decision-support content strategy we create for B2B clients at SQ, designed to align with the lengthy and complex nature of long purchase journeys.
+We frequently recommend tools like calculators or specifications comparison tools to help shorten research time and enhance the procurement process.

 Pick one piece of high-intent content like the contact page and ask yourself if this helps the buyer make a better decision, if not add in something practical, like a checklist, visual or FAQ section.